dilannarvaez24/challenge_number_4/README.md

 # :stars: How to build pseudocode to find prime numbers :stars: #

-Bearing in mind you already knew about pseudocode, what is it and how to work with it, the next step is build it.
+Bearing in mind you already knew about pseudocode, what is it and how to work with it, the next step is to build it.

 With that being said, there are some important things you have to take into account when building pseudocode.
 The first one is to find what you are looking for.
 This case, we are interesetd in finding a way to determine what are the prime numbers and how to find them through pseudocode building. :computer: